yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

          Unique identifier for user or device.
       projectionName : :type:`string`, :required:`required`
-         Identifies name of mesh collection. e.g. person. sort : :type:`string`
+         Identifies name of mesh collection. e.g. person. orderBy : :type:`string`
-         Defines which fields need to be sorted and direction in a MongoDB format. page : :type:`integer`, default: 1
+         Defines which fields need to be ordered and direction in a MongoDB format. page : :type:`integer`, default: 1
          Page number of results to bring back. pageSize : :type:`integer`, max: 200, default: 25